emmadunne/R-Basics/README.md

 # Import the pokemon dataset
 pokemon <- read_csv("./datasets/pokemon.csv")

-# Take a peak at the top few lines of the dataset
+# Take a peak at the imported dataset
-head(pokemon)
+glimpse(pokemon)
 ```

-#### 2.2 Exploring and manipulating the data
+### 2.2 Plotting data

+Next, we can either use the _02_plotting.R_ script (for plotting the Pokemon dataset) or _02_penguins.R_ script) for plotting the Palmer penguins dataset) to practice some plotting in R, using packages, such as `ggplot2` and `gpubr` to get our plots publication-ready.

-Using the same script from above, we'll use various base-R and `tidyverse` functions to take a look at the structure and content of our dataset, as well as organise it in a way that best suits what we want to test and plot.
+In the live tutorial, we'll use _02_penguins.R_ to plot a scatterplot and boxplots, as well as take a brief look at some other ways to explore your data.

-**TIP:** A handy place to find lots of useful data manipulation functions is in the cheatsheet: In the menu bar, select _Help > Cheatsheets > Data Transformation with dplyr_

-#### 2.3 Stats!

-Next, we'll use the same script to check out how to do some simple stats tests: t-test and ANOVA.

-#### 2.4 Plotting

-Finally, we'll use the _02_plotting.R_ script to create two different kinds of plots for continuous data, a scatterplot and boxplots.

-#### 2.5 Try it out for yourself
+### 2.3 Try it out for yourself

 Now it's over to you!
 Using functions from previous scripts, check out the dataset in _03_starwars.R_ and have a go at exploring these data, doing some simple stats tests and creating plots!

-## Part 3: Stepping things up a notch

-#### 3.1 Palmer penguins

-In the _04_penguins.R_ script, we'll explore the Palmer penguins dataset from the  [palmerpenguins](https://allisonhorst.github.io/palmerpenguins/) R package